 Happen to be in Aitutaki on a Sunday?
 Do not miss the opportunity for an authentic experience, whether you’re a believer or not.
 The Catholic Church in Arutanga (CICC) is the oldest in the Cook Islands.
-On Sundays, locals put on their finest clothes and enter church with a huge smile on their faces.
-With the pasteur switching from Maori to English, you’ll feel totally welcomed.
+On Sundays, locals put on their finest clothes and enter the church with huge smiles on their faces.
+With the pastor switching from Maori to English, you’ll feel totally welcomed.
 And with the choir bursting into beautiful hymns acapella style, you’ll be left with a lasting memory.

 3. Be Wowed & Dined In ‘Island Night’

-It is a well known fact that all Cook islanders love to sing, dance and play with fire.
+It is a well-known fact that all Cook islanders love to sing, dance, and play with fire.
 To witness all three, plus to stuff yourself with delicious food – take part in the legendary Cook Islands ‘island night’.
 The Tamanu Beach Resort throws the best island night in Aitutaki.
-Every Thursday, start with a delicious buffet dinner, followed by a spectacular display of traditional dancing and fire show.
+Every Thursday, start with a delicious buffet dinner, followed by a spectacular display of traditional dancing and a fire show.
 Kids, don’t try this at home!